 What causes Chrome Remote Desktop timeout?

-How to fix Chrome Remote Desktop timeout problem?
+How to fix Chrome Remote Desktop timeout problem

-Then how to set chrome remote desktop never timeout?
-Chrome Remote Desktop also provides you with a permanent way to access another computer.
+Then how to set Chrome Remote Desktop never timeout?
+The solution we suggest is to the permanent PIN code to access another computer via Chrome Remote Desktop instead of the temporary code.
 The detailed steps are listed as follows.
-Just note that you’ve already downloaded Google browser and added the extension on both computers.
+Supposing that you’ve already downloaded the Google browser and added the extension on both computers.

 Step 1.
 On the host computer, turn on remote access.

 Step 2.
 Enter a name for your computer and then click Next.

 Step 3.
 Choose a PIN with at least 6 numbers, and then enter it twice to start the program.

 Part 2.
 Connect to the host computer via the PIN